-Rodriguez is currently a Fellow at Massachusetts Institute of Technology (MIT) where he has pioneered research on artificial intelligence (AI), cloud, mobile, neural science, and security technologies at the MIT Media Lab and Harvard-MIT Health Sciences and Technology (HST) department and holds a Sc.D. in information systems.
+Rodriguez is a Fellow at Massachusetts Institute of Technology (MIT) where for 20 years he pioneered research on artificial intelligence (AI), cloud, mobile, neural science, and security technologies at the MIT Media Lab and Harvard-MIT Health Sciences and Technology (HST) department.
 Rodriguez is a graduate of the management program GPMD-MBA at IESE Business School, Barcelona, Spain.
-Rodriguez also completed several programs on technology management and research at MIT’s Sloan School of Management.
-He has a BS in Computer Science and Technology from the US Army Institute (SOCAD) and is an honors graduate of several technical, operational, and communications schools in the United States Army, where he was a member of the XVIII Airborne Corps.
+He was honors graduate of several technical, operational, and communications schools in the United States Army, where he was a member of the XVIII Airborne Corps.
 Rodriguez is a veteran of the Persian Gulf War in 1990.

-Rodriguez sits on the Board of Directors at the Academy of Applied Science and previously served on the Board of Veramark Technologies, Inc. (OTC:VERA).
-In 2005, he was inducted as a Member National (MN) in the Explorer’s Club in New York City.
+Rodriguez sits on the Board of Directors at the Academy of Applied Science, Technology Expense Management Industry Association (TEMIA).
+Previously he served on the Board of Veramark Technologies, Inc. (OTC:VERA).
+In 2005, he was inducted as a Member National (MN) Fellow in The Explorers Club in New York City.

 Rodriguez holds United States patents 8,407,774, 8,850,541, 8,583,574, 8,914,862, 9,032,491, and 9,519,763 and patent applications US 2017/0132866 A1, PCT/US2015/036714, US 2017/0286765 A1, US 2017/0200247 A1, 15/663,131, 15/786,204, 62/451,456, 62/552,935, 62/586,787 and Europe WO 2004112334 A1 covering technologies such as cloud, mobile, security, neural science, and artificial intelligence.